bioconda/bioconda.github.io/_sources/recipes/nthits/README.rst.txt

    :replaces_section_title:
    :noindex:

-   a method for identifying repeats in high\-throughput DNA sequencing data.
+   ntHits is a tool for efficiently counting and filtering k\-mers based on their frequencies

    :homepage: https://github.com/bcgsc/ntHits
    :license: MIT